 The master’s program in nursing is open to registered nurses who wish to continue their education by obtaining an advanced degree.
 There are two admission options: RNs with a baccalaureate degree in nursing and RNs prepared at the associate or diploma level that have had outstanding practice experience and professional involvement.
 RNs who do not have a baccalaureate degree in nursing must complete additional undergraduate course work as prerequisites to master’s course work.
-The determination of required undergraduate course work is based on an evaluation of each applicant’s past academic work and on undergraduate requirements for the baccalaureate nursing program.

 The following are unique admissions requirements for the Master of Science degree in nursing program:

 - Two letters of recommendation: the letters should be from individuals knowledgeable of your academic and/or professional abilities and include contact information.
 If the applicant has been out of nursing school for less than five years, a former faculty member must submit one letter.

 - Resume: include education, work experience, professional development, professional, community and volunteer activities, and research and publications.

 - Statement of purpose/goals: include a statement of your educational and career goals.

 - Writing sample‐-a two-page position paper on a social or health issue written in APA format, including references.
 Type in 12 point Times New Roman font, double-spaced on 8 1/2 x 11” paper with one-inch margins on all sides.